 - SaaS allows users to access centrally stored data through a web browser.
 Used mostly for organizations with small IT departments since this does not entail a lot of maintenance and is usually performed by the vendor itself.
 Saas solutions are mostly used for EHRs, certain management systems, and HIE.

 - PaaS allows more operating control over cloud environments allowing organizations to build and deploy custom applications without having to build or maintain the infrastructure.
 Organizations with dedicated developers working on a custom app would benefit from this model.

 - IaaS allows the most control over storage, networks, and other allowing the deployment and use of operating systems and apps.
 The vendor still has control and ownership of the cloud infrastructure, but the user/client has control over the OS, storage and custom apps deployed.

-Second, think about available options whether to go for one of the biggest and most common vendors such as AWS, Azure, Google drive, Onedrive, Box?
-Or maybe Healthcare specific focusing exclusively on the best use of healthcare.
+Second, think about available options whether to go for one of the biggest and most common vendors such as AWS, Azure, Google Drive, Onedrive, Box?
+Or maybe Healthcare specifically focusing exclusively on the best use of healthcare.
 We believe in the later.
 For the past 16 years, we have solely focused on health tech and that has allowed us to maintain a zero-breach code history.
-So, if you wish to explore some of the niche specific cloud options you may want to take a look at what our friends at Cleardata are doing, especially with one of their solutions Multi-cloud Platform.
+So, if you wish to explore some of the niche-specific cloud options you may want to take a look at what our friends at Cleardata are doing, especially with one of their solutions Multi-cloud Platform.